 “... a talented guitar player who switches it up enough with style... his singing is also top notch... he has that stoic sort of voice that can proudly reflect upon the past no matter how many troubles were there...this album contains heartfelt and sincere songs which are the backbone to this experience” Recommended 3.8/5 Jamie Funk (Divide & Conquer)

 As the driving force behind London country-roots band The Glass Mountains, Malcolm MacWatt has already gained recognition for his powerful song-writing.
-But it’s as a solo performer, swapping out his telecaster for an acoustic guitar, where his story-telling comes to the fore, often with brutal clarity.
-He writes about love, loss, guilt and loneliness with recurring themes of home, connection and family.
+As a solo performer, swapping out his telecaster for an acoustic guitar, his story-telling comes to the fore, often with brutal clarity, writing about love, loss, guilt and loneliness with recurring themes of home, connection and family.
 By paring songs down to the absolute minimum he allows the lyrics and melodies to take priority.
 A 4 Star review for his 2019 album “Three Truths and The Chord” in Maverick Magazine further reinforces his songwriter credentials.
+On his new album Dial It Back he turns the electricity back on to revisit the 70s rock era he grew up with.

 Age 12 and getting into the guitar, Malcolm first heard Johnny Cash at San Quentin and was immediately hooked into country music, especially the more traditional, folk elements with roots stretching back across the Atlantic to Britain and Europe.
 As his interest in the guitar developed over the years he has been influenced by players from across the music spectrum including Jimmy Page, Jimmy Vaughan, Brian Robertson, Robert Smith, Django Reindhardt , Tony Rice and many others.
 He includes Justin Currie, Martin Stephenson, Steve Earle, John Martyn and Gillian Welch as songwriters who have shaped his writing in some form.

 “Country is heart, guts and soul music, born out of difficult times, and I try to keep that in my writing whether it's a country song or otherwise,” he says.
 “In one way or another I’ve lived my songs.
 They’re very personal and honest but at every gig people always tell me how they relate to them… I love when that happens.”